What to do with your Christmas tree after the holidays

 - an erosion barrier to re-route or hold back water

-In many states and counties, the US Army Corps Of Engineers in association with local state agencies uses unsold and recycled Christmas trees to create habitat and shelter for fish in freshwater ponds and lakes.
-That’s an outstanding use of a natural resource which otherwise would have been wasted in a landfill.
-And of course it makes local anglers really happy.
+- In many states and counties, the US Army Corps Of Engineers in association with local state agencies uses unsold and recycled Christmas trees to create habitat and shelter for fish in freshwater ponds and lakes.
+That’s an outstanding use of a natural resource that otherwise would have been wasted in a landfill.
+And of course, it makes local anglers really happy.

 God, I feel like I should be takin notes!
 Great work